andreas-mausch/andreas-mausch.github.io/blog/_posts/2018-04-13-manjaro-linux-on-dell-xps-15-9550.md

 ## HiDPI

 Linux is still a big pain when it comes to out-of-the-box support for HiDPI displays, which are too common nowadays to not care about them.
+Linux is lacking behind in this regard and I don't understand why I have to run any of the commands below manually. :(

 ### Grub